diozz/Bolt-IoT-.NET/README.md

 ## Demo

-Go throught the sample project to have a better understanding of different usages.
+Go through the sample project to have a better understanding of different usages.
 The project demostrates almost all the functions of the library.

 ![](https://i.imgur.com/ikxmccI.png)